wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/3-configure-compliance-recording.md

 Compliance recording can be configured to capture audio, video, screen share, and chat.
 This is only possible with certified third-party solutions.
 Choose compliance recording solutions when you have an industry or legal requirement to capture calls and meetings for some or all the organization’s users.

-## Comparing built in Teams convenience recording and third-party policy-based recording
+## Compare built in Teams convenience recording and third-party policy-based recording

 It is important to understand the differences between the in-the-box convenience recording and policy-based recording that requires a certified third-party partner solution.
 The following table provides a comparison when to use the integrated features and when it is required to use a third-party solution to fulfill special business needs: